metalsmith/collections/Readme.md

   - can limit the number of files in a collection
   - adds collections to global metadata
   - adds `next` and `previous` references to each file in the collection
+  - adds `newer` and `older` references to each file in the collection

 ## Installation